 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (1000 characters)

-Team for implementing will be led by Dan Emmanuel Apeu-O, the MBB Director E.Africa, along with Sr Sue Claire Buziru, the MBB Alumnae Liaison.
+Our team for implementing will be led by Dan Emmanuel Apeu-O, the MBB Director E.Africa, along with Sr Sue Claire Buziru, the MBB Alumnae Liaison.
 Emmanuel has 23 yrs of experience working in S.Sudan for girls' education and empowerment, and 3 yrs of doing so in the S.Sudanese refugee camps of northern Uganda.
 He holds a master's degree in finance.
-Sr Sue Claire worked for 15 yrs at St Bakhita Primary in S.Sudan (the only all-girl primary in the whole nation).
+Sr Sue Claire worked for 15 yrs at St Bakhita Primary in S.Sudan (the only all-girl primary in the whole nation of S.Sudan).
 She visits the alumnae throughout S.Sudan.
-Sr Marilyn Lacey, Exec Dir of MBB, has worked full-time with displaced persons since 1980 She encourages the team and secures resources to support their good work.
+Sr Marilyn Lacey, Exec Dir of MBB, has worked full-time with displaced persons since 1980.
+She holds a Master's Degree in Social Welfare from UC Berkeley, was honored by the Dalai Lama for her compassionate work, and has rec'd several national and one global award.
+She encourages the MBB Africa team and secures resources to support their good work.